The 2017 Commencement is Saturday, May 20 at 10:00 AM at the West Plains Civic Center, 110 Saint Louis St., West Plains, MO 65775.

 Clear all encumbrances

-Student accounts must be cleared of all encumbrances before diplomas and final transcripts will be released.
+Student accounts must be less than $25 of all encumbrances (See Transcripts section) before diplomas and final transcripts will be released.
 This includes settlement of all library and parking fines, payment of graduation fee and completion of Stafford loan exit interviews.
 Students receiving Stafford loans while a student at Missouri State University-West Plains may contact the financial aid office, (417) 255-7243, for information on how to complete the loan exit interview.
 Please contact the business office, (417) 255-7260, for more information on payment of fees.

 Phi Theta Kappa members and Darr Honors Program participants should contact the appropriate advisor approximately six week before graduation.